 Please note that you must apply for advanced standing for seminars and ESL courses that you have completed with UCalgary Continuing Education as not all of them apply.
 To find out if you are eligible for advanced standing credit, please contact a student advisor.

-On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Change Management, Environmental Management; Health, Safety and Environment; Human Resource Management; Marketing; Professional Management; Project Management; Public Relations Management; or Security Management.
+On completion of this certificate, up to 150 hours of equivalent courses may be transferred towards certificates in Environmental Management, Health, Safety and Environment, Human Resource Management, Marketing, Professional Management, Public Relations Management, and Security Management.
+Up to 120 hours of equivalent courses may be transferred towards the Project Management Fundamentals Certificate.
+Up to 100 hours of equivalent courses may be transferred towards the Certificate in Change Management.
 The number of hours will vary based on certificate requirements and courses.

 Many of the courses in this program have been accepted for continuing education credits with Alberta Insurance Council, Association of Administrative Assistants, Association of Canadian Search Employment and Staffing Services, Canadian Institute of Traffic and Transportation, Canadian Payroll Association Insurance Institute of Canada, and Canadian Institute of Management.
 For a complete list of accrediting associations, click here.